 Stakeholder Group Feedback Summary Parents & Staff Parent Listening Sessions Analysis What do parents need for the fall of 2020 to be able to support their children in school and in a digital learning environment?
 Better communication from teachers on their expectations for students.
 Teachers need to be held accountable for reaching out to families.
 (Many parents stated this as a concern.)
 More consistency in regards to teaching/learning expectations across classrooms and grade levels.
 All students need the necessary materials for learning like computers.
 Better connectivity for technology.
 Even though it was provided, some could not connect.
 Network of volunteers to support parents and their students in learning in a virtual classroom.
 Making sure all IEP services are provided in any model.
 Keeping up-to-date with assignments being graded; would like them to be entered into Gradebook more consistently Class Dojo is a great support with Zoom meetings and the learning piece through technology.
 Is there a possibility to return to a year-round school schedule?
 To keep children closer to homeroom teachers and not moving between classrooms.
 Concerned about the use of a mask for my child who has asthma.
 She has a hard time breathing with one on for long periods of time.
-Education on the state of the pandemic, including social distancing, mask-wearing, hygiene, best practices/procedures to minimize exposure.
+Concerned about the use of the pandemic, including social distancing, mask-wearing, hygiene, best practices/procedures to minimize exposure.
 How can we support the students' mental health and provide them avenues for peer socialization with safety parameters being adhered to at the school site.
-PRC to continue to have sessions to help parents and students with the different platforms Teachers Prioritized and Identified Needs from Teacher Listening and Feedback Sessions with the Educational Services Dept. Clear Expectations for Teachers, Students, and Families Technology - Access to devices and high-speed internet Differentiated Teacher Training Grade Level and Content-Specific Teacher Planning
+PRC to continue to have sessions to help parents and students with the different platforms Teachers Prioritized and Identified Needs from Teacher Listening and Feedback Sessions with the Educational Services Dept. 1.
+Clear Expectations for Teachers, Students, and Families 2.
+Technology - Access to devices and high-speed internet 3.
+Differentiated Teacher Training 4.
+Grade Level and Content-Specific Teacher Planning 5.
+Ensure all Supplies and needed Materials are readily available for staff and stu Musd Board Approved: December 15, 2020 Motion No. 96-2020/21 Document No. 186-2020/21 Document

+6. Additional Student Supports

+Ensure Teacher, Support Staff, Student, and Family Health and Safety Concerns

+- 1. Communication

+- 2. Clear Expectations and Accountability measures for Teachers, Students, and Families when we return in the fall

+- 3. Training and Planning

+- 4. Needs

-Ensure all Supplies and needed Materials are readily available for staff and students Additional Student Supports Ensure Teacher, Support Staff, Student, and Family Health and Safety Concerns 1.
-Communication 2.
-Clear Expectations and Accountability measures for Teachers, Students, and Families when we return in the fall 3.
-Training and Planning 4.
-Needs 5.
-COVID Guidelines/Training on Safety Measures escription of the aspects of the Learning Continuity and Attendance Plan that were influenced by specific stakeholder input.]
+- 5. COVID Guidelines/Training on Safety Measures

+[A description of the aspects of the Learning Continuity and Attendance Plan that were influenced by specific stakeholder input.]